books

 -Toilet Waters

-Toilet waters proper are perfumed liquids designed more especially as refreshing applications to the ...
+Toilet waters proper are perfumed liquids designed more especially as refreshing applications to the person accessories to the bath and to the operations of ...

 -Eau de Merveilleuse